Super Thursday: 'People realise the value of books' - BBC News

 Memoirs from Jennifer Saunders, David Jason and Mo Farah are among those hitting the shelves, along with Helen Fielding's Bridget Jones: Mad About The Boy.

-Garry Powell, manager of Foyles bookshop at King's Cross in London, told me that in spite of the popularity of e-readers, "people have realised the value of books and how special they are".
+Garry Powell, manager of Foyles bookshop at King's Cross in London, told the BBC's arts editor Will Gompertz that in spite of the popularity of e-readers, "people have realised the value of books and how special they are".

 "If people are buying books then I'm happy," he added.